Rezeptbuch-Team/Rezeptbuch/docs/Testplan.md

 ## 6.2 Reporting on Test Coverage
-This happens automatically on a push through CI/CD Pipeline.
+This happens automatically on a push through the CI/CD Pipeline.

 ## 6.3 Perceived Quality Reports
 If a build of our CI/CD Pipeline fails the administrators will be messaged.
 This includes a fail due to a failed test.